Zidane steps down as Real Madrid boss as Blancos miss out on appointing Allegri as his successor | Goal.com

 Zidane steps down as Real Madrid boss as Blancos miss out on appointing Allegri as his successor

-Goal learned of the Frenchman's desire to walk away from the most demanding of coaching posts in mid-May, with it now revealed that ties will be severed in the Spanish capital.
+Goal learned of the Frenchman's desire to walk away from the post in mid-May, with it now revealed that ties will be severed in the Spanish capital.

-Zidane is bidding farewell to the Blancos' dugout for a second time, but leaves behind many happy memories after securing major silverware across both of his stints at the helm.
+Zidane is bidding farewell to the Blancos' dugout for a second time, after securing major silverware across both of his stints at the helm.

 What has been said?

-The Liga giants have said in a statement on their official website: "Real Madrid CF announces that Zinedine Zidane has decided to end his current spell as coach of our club.
+The Liga giants said in a statement on their official website: "Real Madrid announces that Zinedine Zidane has decided to end his current spell as coach of our club.

-"It is now time to respect his decision and show him our appreciation for his professionalism, dedication and passion in all these years, and for what his figure represents for Real Madrid.
+"It is now time to respect his decision and show him our appreciation for his professionalism, dedication and passion in all these years, and for what he represents for Real Madrid.

-"Zidane is one of the great myths of Real Madrid and his legend goes beyond what he has been as a coach and player of our club.
+"Zidane is one of the great heroes of Real Madrid and his legend goes beyond what he has been as a coach and player of our club.

-The World Cup winner spent the final five years of his distinguished playing career in Madrid, with his boots hung up in 2006.
+The World Cup winner spent the final five years of his distinguished playing career in Madrid, retiring in 2006.

-After making the most of a retirement rest period, Zidane returned to Real and cut his coaching teeth with their Castilla team in 2014.

-A legendary Frenchman was to provide it, with his first spell delivering the La Liga title and three successive Champions League crowns.
+The Frenchman was to provide it, with his first spell delivering the Liga title and three successive Champions League crowns.

 Zidane headed for another break in the summer of 2018, but was back with the Blancos by March 2019 after seeing his successors struggle.